-Confirmed and candidate HVSs are summarized in Table~\ref{tab:gc_hvs}.
+Confirmed and candidate HVSs are summarized in Table~\ref{tab:gc_hvs}, though the origin of these HVSs is still uncertain \citep{Han2025hvs}.
 Early-type stars are preferentially detected due to selection bias.
 If a star were ejected from the Galactic Center (GC), it must have decelerated from its initial velocity $v_{\rm ej}$ to its current observed value $v_{\rm GC}$ as it climbed out of the galactic potential well (see e.g. Fig.~4 of \cite{Brown2014}).
 After correcting the difference in potential, we find that the ejection velocities of these HVS (candidates) are $\lesssim 10^3 \ {\rm km \ s}^{-1}$, except $v_{\rm ej}({\rm S5-HVS\ 1})\approx 2\times 10^3 \ {\rm km \ s}^{-1}$.
 Thus, these HVs did not originate from near-contact binaries, but rather from binaries with $a_b\gg 2.5R_\star$.

 In summary, the Hills mechanism has been proposed as a promising channel for sourcing both rpTDEs and HVSs.
 With this assumption, our analysis of rpTDEs in the $T_{\rm obt}-M_\bullet$ diagram shows that the majority of rpTDEs must be sourced by captured stars following SMBHs disrupting near-contact stellar binaries (see Fig.~\ref{fig:stat_Hills}).
-Accompanying with these rpTDEs, HVSs are inevitably ejected with extremely high velocities [Eq.~(\ref{eq:v_ej})] in the same rate.
+Accompanying these rpTDEs, HVSs are inevitably ejected with extremely high velocities [Eq.~(\ref{eq:v_ej})] in the same rate.
+If the Milky Way is a typical galaxy that produces TDEs (and rpTDEs), a large number of such HVSs moving away from Sgr A$^\star$ are expected.
 However, HVSs found in the Milky Way have lower ejection velocities, therefore are the result of the SMBH disrupting normal detached binaries.
 Due to this discrepancy, it remains unclear whether the Hills mechanism is the dominant channel for producing rpTDEs.
 More complete search of HVSs moving with velocities as high as $\sim 4\times 10^3$ km s$^{-1}$ will be critical for answering this question.